 Please note that we do not offer a refund on the licence fee once the annual invoice has been issued, this is transferred automatically with the new owners and should be taken into consideration of the private sale.

 The transfer fee for all beach huts is £360.00, cheques payable to Tendring District Council with a completed transfer form.
-If you are adding an immediate family member to the licence we will need this in writing and we may ask for proof of this.

 In the event of a beach hut owner passing away, we can transfer the licence free of charge in accordance to Solicitors instructions or proof of probate or WILL documents.

 We do have some beach huts which are leased on a five year basis in Clacton, Holland, Frinton and Dovercourt, however these are very high in demand and so there is a waiting list for these, if you would like to be put on the waiting list or obtain further information please email your name, address and contact details to Seafronts@tendringdc.gov.uk .

 We have one beach hut which is rented out weekly in Clacton on-Sea and two huts with disabled access (west side of the pier) during the open season.
 Prices are listed within our Beach hut lease fees and weekly rent 2018/19, if you wish to book we offer a first come, first serve system available from the 4th March, please call our Seafronts team on 01255 686702 for availability.

 For further information please contact us by calling 01255 686702 or Email us directly firstname.lastname@example.org